cytoscape/cytoscapeweb/README.txt

    http://www.adobe.com/cfusion/entitlement/index.cfm?e=flex3sdk

 3. After installing the Flex SDK, create a file called "local.properties" in the root folder of the Cytoscape Web project (the one that contains "build.xml").
-   Open the created properties file with any text editor and add the FLEX_HOME path, which is the path where you installed the Flex SDK.
+   Open the created properties file with any text editor and add the FLEX_HOME path, which is the location where you just installed the Flex SDK.
    Example:

    FLEX_HOME=/Library/flex_sdk_3.5/